arturovaine/project-delivery-app/README.md

 ---

-####  23 - Desenvolva a tela de pedidos do cliente de forma a conter a lista de pedidos do mesmo com os dados corretos
+####  23 - Desenvolver a tela de pedidos do cliente de forma a conter a lista de pedidos do mesmo com os dados corretos

 **Observações técnicas**